How to Calibrate a Refrigerator Thermometers

-Do you know How to Calibrate a Refrigerator Thermometer?
-A refrigerator thermometer may be a useful gizmo for checking the temperature inside the fridge.
-It is very important to know the exact temperature inside the refrigerator because this allows people to know whether the temperature is ideal for food or not.
-The ideal temperature for cooling food inside the fridge is 37 degrees Fahrenheit.
+Do you know how to calibrate a Refrigerator Thermometer?
+A refrigerator thermometer may help check the temperature inside the fridge.
+Knowing the exact temperature inside the refrigerator is very important because it allows people to determine whether the temperature is ideal for food.
+The perfect temperature for cooling food inside the fridge is 37 degrees Fahrenheit.

-Any higher than 40 degrees Fahrenheit and the food will spoil easily, likewise, if it’s lower than 30 degrees Fahrenheit, the food may burn from freezing.
+If the temperature is higher than 40 degrees Fahrenheit, the food will spoil easily; likewise, if it’s lower than 30 degrees Fahrenheit, the food may freeze and burn.

-The refrigerator thermometer also allows owners to see whether the thermostat must be adjusted.
-However, the refrigerator thermometer requires proper calibration to offer an accurate reading.
+The refrigerator thermometer also lets owners see whether the thermostat needs to be adjusted.
+However, to offer an accurate reading, the thermometer requires proper calibration.
 Here are two methods to use.

 Refrigerator Thermometer